with

 Jonathan Sklar, FRCPsych, is an Independent training analyst and fellow of the British Psychoanalytic Society, working in full-time private practice.
 He was a member of the board of the IPA (2015–2019), and has been a vice president of the European Psychoanalytic Federation (2007–2011).
 He was consultant psychotherapist and head of the Psychotherapy Department of Addenbrooke’s Hospital for twelve years.
 He taught “Ferenczi and Contemporary Psychoanalysis” on the MSc psychoanalytic studies at University College London, and has taught psychoanalysis regularly in Cape Town, Chicago, Peru and Eastern Europe.
 He led a study weekend in Paris in June 2024 for EPF candidates on Anxieties in the Clinical Encounter.
 He is the author of the following books: Landscapes of the Dark: History, Trauma, Psychoanalysis (2011, Karnac), Balint Matters: Psychosomatics and the Art of Assessment (2017, Karnac), Dark Times: Psychoanalytic Perspectives on Politics, History and Mourning (2019, Phoenix) and The Soft Power of Culture: Art Transitional Space Death and Play (2024, Karnac).

-It is with great pleasure that we invite you to a three-day in-person event in Portugal from July 30 to August 2, bringing together up to 60 psychoanalysts and candidates for a shared, in-depth exploration of our clinical practice.
+It is with great pleasure that we invite you to a three-day in-person event in Lisbon from July 31 to August 2, bringing together candidates and psychoanalysts for a shared, in-depth exploration of our clinical practice.

 This gathering is more than just a meeting; it's an intimate working space designed to foster rich and thoughtful discussion around ongoing psychoanalytic processes—cases that are alive, in motion, and evolving.
 Jonathan Sklar will lead the large group, as we collectively reflect on the complexities and nuances of analytic work as it unfolds, sharpening our clinical sensibilities and deepening our analytic stance.